g-etorri/articles/jncie-self-study/mpls-configuration/13-sr-mpls-configuration.md

           NAI: None
           SID type: 20-bit label, Value: 40002
 ```
-You can see that we don't have auto-translate this time, we are computating the SR-TE without translate IP address in labels.
+You can see that we don't have auto-translate this time; we are computing the SR-TE without translating IP addresses into labels.

-In the FIB/RIB looks like this:
+In the FIB/RIB, it looks like this:
 ```
 root@R5> show route table inet.3 protocol spring-te